Esri/ogc-crs-wkt-parser/README.md

              character are ignored.)
           3. Extra atomic (ie. non sub-object) tokens in an object are ignored.

-   4. The WKT-SPEC says nothing about non-atomic attributes (sub-objects) that contain non-recognized keywords, except in Appendix D.
-       This implementation ignores them.

-       This is done regardless of whether strict-parsing is enabled or not.

-   5. The WKT-SPEC specifies an order for all sub-objects in a WKT string.
+   4. The WKT-SPEC specifies an order for all sub-objects in a WKT string.
        This implementation follows that order when outputting sub-objects into a WKT string, but allows them to appear in any order when reading WKT strings.

        This is done regardless of whether strict-parsing is enabled or not.

-   6. The WKT-SPEC says nothing about limits on the lengths of WKT strings or any sub-strings such as names or text.
-This implementation imposes the following length limitations:

-          WKT string       4096 characters
-          name               80 characters
-          text              256 characters  (ANCHOR, CITATION, ID, SCOPE, AREA, REMARK, and URI)
-          time               64 characters  (TIMEEXTENT)
-          pathnames         256 characters  (PARAMETERFILE value)

-       These lengths include the terminating null character.
-These values are defined in the libogc.h header file, and may be changed.

-   7. Object names are allowed to be empty, except for the following objects:
+   5. Object names are allowed to be empty, except for the following objects:

-          GENDATUM
           METHOD (PROJECTION)
           PARAMETER
           PARAMETERFILE
+          VDATUM

        Most importantly, a CONVERSION object is allowed to have an empty name, as without that rule an old-style WKT cannot be converted into a